Intended (Unintended) Consequences

 Grandma J once reminded me

-12/28/20251 min read
+12/28/20252 min read

 My Grandma Jacobs once reminded me that the people building golden statues lost their jobs when Moses came off the mountain and declared ‘no false gods’ (including golden calves).
 This declaration impacted real families and real lives.
+Those gold sculpturers had to find new work.
+They figured it out.

-Reducing our consumption to slow climate change has real consequences. iF we switch to driving electric vehicles, workers building gas-powered vehicles will lose their jobs.
+Reducing our consumption to slow climate change has real consequences.
+If we switch to driving electric vehicles, workers building gas-powered vehicles will lose their jobs.
 People who make those gadgets we no longer purchase will need to find other work.
 If we choose solar over coal, coal miners will suffer.
 Wasting less food or reducing our meat consumption will impact farmers.

 Consuming less or changing what we consume will have impacts across the US economy.
 Consumer spending (spending by you and I) makes up 70% of the US economy.
 Not spending will reduce GDP and impact the stock market.
 Not spending on fossil fuels will lower energy prices and the profitability of fossil fuel companies.